Cisco Umbrella

 A container architecture enables everything except the enterprise firewall; automated security templates exist.
 So, based on the intent, the SD-WAN component of vManage will push the config to the WAN edge so that the security services can be turned on.

 And all of this can be done with automated templates from the SD-WAN controller.
 It configures the Cisco Umbrella from Cisco SD-WAN.
 What I find helpful about this is the excellent integration between vManage—essentially, streamlining security.
-There are automated templates in vManage that you can leverage for this functionality in Cisco Umbrella.
+There are automated templates in vManage that you can leverage to achieve this functionality in Cisco Umbrella.

 Cisco Umbrella: Enabling Security SASE